laur1s/laur1s.github.io/content/posts/cloudfront-response-headers-policies.md

 I haven't tested the performance of this but it should probably be faster then lambda@edge and maybe even that CF functions.

 It was very productive week for me and this is my third blog post this week.
-If you liked the post please check two other posts: [how to block access to certain aws regions and limit your blast radius]({{< ref "/posts/limit-access-to-aws-regions-with-iam.md" >}})  and another post where I go through the [differences between RDS read replicas and Multi-AZ deployments] ({{< ref "/posts/rds-multi-az-vs-read-replica.md" >}}).
+If you liked the post please check two other posts: [how to block access to certain aws regions and limit your blast radius]({{< ref "/posts/limit-access-to-aws-regions-with-iam.md" >}})  and another post where I go through the [differences between RDS read replicas and Multi-AZ deployments]({{< ref "/posts/rds-multi-az-vs-read-replica.md" >}}).